YairHalberstadt/stronginject/README.md

 ```

 If you do so, you will have to explicitly also register it as itself if that is desired: `[Register(typeof(A), typeof(A), typeof(IA), typeof(IBase), typeof(BaseBase))]`

+If you're registering a type as a single service, you can use the generic version of the attribute: `[Register<A, IA>]`

 If there is a single public non-parameterless constructor, StrongInject will use that to construct the type.
 If there is no public non-parameterless constructor StrongInject will use the parameterless constructor if it exists and is public.
 Else it will report an error.